George Barnard (cricketer)

-George William Barnard (2 February 1804 – 1827) was an English amateur cricketer who played twice in first-class cricket matches for Cambridge University Cricket Club during the 1820s.
+George William Barnard (2 February 1804 – 1827) was an English amateur cricketer who played twice in important matches for Cambridge University Cricket Club during the 1820s.
 He died at Cambridge before he graduated.

 Life

 Barnard was born at Harefield in Middlesex in 1804, the son of the Edward and Mary Ann Barnard (née Beadon).
 His father served in the West Kent troop of the Yeomanry Cavalry at Chislehurst from their formation in 1793 before being ordained in the Church of England in 1797; he was appointed to Harefield parish in 1803, and the family lived there until 1807.
 Barnard's grandfather, also Edward, was a clergyman who had been a fellow of St John's College, Cambridge and was the Headmaster of Eton College between 1754 and 1765 and the College Provost from 1765 until his death in 1781.
 Barnard's mother Mary Ann was the daughter of Edward Beadon, the vicar of St Nicolas Church, North Stoneham in Hampshire.
 She married his father, who had also attended St John's, in 1784.
 (Note: Barnard's father held a number of appointments in the Church.
 He died at Alverstoke in Hampshire, where he had been vicar since 1825, in 1840.
 Despite his father being Provost and having been Headmaster, he did not attend Eton, instead being privately educated.)

 Along with his three brothers, Barnard was educated at Eton.
 He was Captain of Montem in 1823 and captained the college cricket team in 1822 and 1823, playing both years in the Eton v Harrow match at Lord's.
 He went up to King's College, Cambridge in 1823 as a scholar and was elected as a Fellow of the college in 1826.
 (Note: At the time, King's College only admitted men who had been educated at Eton.
 They were eligible for election as Fellows of the College after three years.)
 He died at Cambridge in 1827 without graduating.
 (Note: The Eton School List gives Barnard's date of death as 1827; Alumni Cantabrigienses gives it as 1827 and this is the date used by other sources and so has been adopted here.)